 A late registration fee is charged beginning the second class day and no registrations are permitted after the fifth class day.
 Students registering late are held responsible for absences thus incurred.

-Registration is completed only when fees are paid to the Controller's office.
 No person may attend any University course for which he/she has not registered.

 Registration Changes